-8. ACADEMIC PLANNING
+8 ACADEMIC PLANNING

-- 8.1 The curriculum is designed as per OBE and shall include Professional Core Courses (PCC), Professional Electives Courses (PEC), Open Electives Courses (OEC), Mini-Project, Major-Project, Seminar, Internships, Case Studies, Non-Credit Mandatory Courses (NCMC). - 8.2 The percentage distribution/ coverage of syllabus in the courses are as per the guidelines given by VTU/ UGC/ AICTE and Ministry of Education, New Delhi. - 8.3 Individual Board of Studies (BoS) takes care of formation of Scheme and Syllabus.
-The same shall be approved by the Academic Council (AC) and Governing Body (GB) of the College. - 8.4 There shall be an equal emphasis on theory and practical/laboratory and workshops. - 8.5 Emphasis is also given for Self-Study and Experiential Learning. - 8.6 Additions and deletions of any particular course have to be recommended by respective BoS and shall be approved by the AC and GB of the Institution. - 8.7 Many interdisciplinary courses and open/global electives are also offered as per the availability of the resource and a student can choose from these as per his/her interest. - 8.8 All students have to undergo Continuous Internal Evaluation (CIE) which includes tests, assignments, quizzes, experiential learning and seminars etc. - 8.9 At the end of the semester eligible students have to take Semester End Examination (SEE) in both theory and practical courses. - 8.10 Student declared as Not Satisfied Attendance Requirements (NSAR) is not eligible to take Semester End Examination (SEE) and Not Satisfied Sessional Requirements (failing to secure required CIE) (NSSR) is not eligible to take up Semester End Examination (SEE) in that particular course including practical courses if any.
+- 8.1 The curriculum is designed as per OBE and shall include Basic Sciences Courses (BSC), Engineering Sciences Courses (ESC), Professional Core Courses (PCC), Humanities, Social Sciences and Management Courses (HSMC), Professional Electives Courses (PEC), Open Electives Courses (OEC), Skill Development Courses (SDC), Mini-Project, Major-Project, Seminar, Internships, Ability Enhancement Courses (AEC) and Mandatory Non-Credit Courses (MNCC) [Induction Training, Industry Oriented Training (IoT), Additional Mathematics-I, Additional Mathematics-II etc. - 8.2 The percentage distribution/ coverage of syllabus in the courses are as per the guidelines given by VTU/ UGC/ AICTE and Ministry of Education, New Delhi. - 8.3 Individual Board of Studies (BoS) takes care of formation of Scheme and Syllabus.
+The same shall be approved by the Academic Council (AC) and Governing Body (GB) of the College.

+- 8.4 There shall be an equal emphasis on theory, practical/laboratory and workshops. - 8.5 Emphasis is also given for Self-Study and Experiential Learning. - 8.6 Additions and deletions of any particular course have to be recommended by respective BoS and shall be approved by the AC and GB of the Institution. - 8.7 Many interdisciplinary courses and open/global electives are also offered as per the availability of the resource and a student can choose from these as per his/her interest. - 8.8 All students have to undergo Continuous Internal Evaluation (CIE) which includes tests, assignments, quizzes, experiential learning and seminars etc. - 8.9 At the end of the semester, eligible students have to take Semester End Examination (SEE) in both theory and practical courses. - 8.10 Student declared as Not Satisfied Attendance Requirements (NSAR) is not eligible to take Semester End Examination (SEE) and Not Satisfied Sessional Requirements (failing to secure required CIE) (NSSR) is not eligible to take up Semester End Examination (SEE) in that particular course including practical courses if any.

-9. COURSE REGISTRATION
+9 COURSE REGISTRATION

 In each semester, an eligible student shall register for the courses he/she intends to study.
 Only registered students shall be allowed to attend the classes of those courses.
 Students should register, for the courses as per the scheme of study, in each of the semesters (odd, even & supplementary).
 The dates for registration are specified in the academic calendar of the institute published before the commencement of semester.
 Registration by the students should be completed on the dates of registration specified in the academic calendar.
 Registration after the last date prescribed is not permitted.
 Students should be present in person during registration.
-Registration for the first semester of any program shall be a part of the admission process.
+Registration for the first semester of any program and students admitted to third semester of the program under lateral entry scheme shall be a part of the admission process.